dat-labs/dat-api-sdk/docs/DatDocumentStreamInputReadSyncMode.md

 # DatDocumentStreamInputReadSyncMode

-A list of supported sync modes for the stream while reading.
+An list of supported sync modes for the stream while reading.

 ## Properties